aoloe/scribus-manual-troubleshooting/NOTES.md

 affected by this issue.
 Ubuntu 17.10 will have a FreeType upgrade as well and will also come with FreeType 2.8.0 (or maybe 2.8.1, who knows?).

+## Missing images

+Scribus mostly uses absolute links to the images.

+If you move the Scribus document with the images to a new folder or a new disk, it's likely that the images will not be rendered anymore (all the image frames will have a big red cross).

+While the correct way to move a Scribus document is by using "File > Collect for output", Scribus allows you to relink all the images by using "Extras > Manage images":

+- Start the "Extras > Manage images" tool.
+- Click on one of the missing images.
+- Click on the "Search" button and set "Start at" as the folder where images now are (or one of its parents).
+- When the tool has found the image (by its name), select it, check "Apply to all matching images" and push the "Select button".

 ## I get the wrong colors from the printer

 il y a souvent -- confusion entre des jolies images et des images correctes.